Email : dranujtyagi5583@gmail.com | Sunday Evening : Closed

 Symptoms of an acute Pilonidal abscess include pain, swelling, redness, and warmth in the area between the buttocks.
 The abscess may also cause fever, chills, and fatigue.
 If left untreated, the abscess can burst and drain pus or blood.

-Antibiotics may also be prescribed to treat the infection and prevent further complications.
-Painkillers may also be prescribed to help manage the pain.
+Antibiotics may also be prescribed to treat the infection and prevent further complications, and painkillers may be prescribed to help manage the pain.

-After the treatment, the patient will need to keep the area clean and dry and avoid sitting for prolonged periods of time.
+After the treatment, the patient will need to keep the area clean and dry and avoid sitting for prolonged periods.
 In some cases, surgery may be necessary to remove the Pilonidal Sinus tract and prevent future abscesses.

 Chronic Pilonidal Sinus